brianburton/java-immutable-collections/src/site/markdown/index.md

 JImmutables.listMap()|O(log32(n))|A hash map mapping keys to JImmutableLists.
 Performance similar to JImmutables.map().
 Cursors visit elements in an unspecified order.
 JImmutables.sortedListMap()|O(log2(n))|A sorted map mapping keys to JImmutableLists.
 Performance similar to JImmutables.sortedMap().
 Cursors visit elements in sort order of keys as specified by the Comparator.
 JImmutables.insertOrderListMap()|O(2 * log32(n))|A sorted map mapping keys to JImmutableLists.
 Performance similar to JImmutables.insertOrderMap().
 Cursors visit elements in the order they were originally inserted into the map.
+JImmutables.setMap()|O(log32(n))|A hash map mapping keys to JImmutableSets.
+Performance similar to JImmutables.map().
+Cursors visit elements in an unspecified order.
+Sets are all equivalent to one created by JImmutables.set().
+JImmutables.sortedSetMap()|O(log2(n))|A sorted map mapping keys to JImmutableSets.
+Performance similar to JImmutables.sortedMap().
+Cursors visit elements in sort order of keys as specified by the Comparator.
+Sets are all equivalent to one created by JImmutables.set().
+JImmutables.insertOrderSetMap()|O(2 * log32(n))|A sorted map mapping keys to JImmutableSets.
+Performance similar to JImmutables.insertOrderMap().
+Cursors visit elements in the order they were originally inserted into the map.
+Sets are all equivalent to one created by JImmutables.set().
+JImmutables.multiset()|O(log32(n))|A multiset implemented internally using a hash map.
+Keys are stored in hash mapped array tries using hashCode() and equals() methods to compare keys.
+Cursors visit elements in an unspecified order.
+JImmutables.sortedMultiset()|O(log2(n))|A multiset implemented internally using a 2-3 tree.
+Keys are compared using a Comparator.
+Cursors visit elements in sort order of keys as specified by the Comparator.
+JImmutables.insertOrderMultiset()|O(2 * log32(n))|A multiset implemented internally using an integer trie for sort order and a hash mapped trie for searching.
+Performance scales roughly linearly with size of the collection since depth of the trie never exceeds 7 levels.
+Perhaps as much as twice the overhead of a multiset() since it maintains two data structures internally.
+Cursors visit elements in the order they were originally inserted into the map.

 Hash Keys
 ---